jstoops/jstoops.github.io/_posts/2025-07-27-osr-hex-gen-features-lairs.md

 4. Is the terrain within the change of elevation different than the surrounds? <a onClick="elevationChangeDifference('elevation-change-difference')">Roll a d6</a> and if less than 5 then roll a d6 to see by how many degrees it changes.

    - There is a _1-4 in 6 chance_ that the change in elevation represents a differing terrain type than the surrounding environs.
-   - This change in terrain will most often (1-4) be within one degree of the surrounding terrain, or (5-6) within two degrees.
+   - If a difference in terrain will most often be within one degree of the surrounding terrain, or within two degrees.
+There could also be an unusual feature or magically created terrain, see _Degree of Change in Terrain Table_ for details.
    - If one degree of change then roll a d3 (or d6/2)
    - <input id="elevation-change-difference" placeholder="Is the terrain different than the surrounds?" />